praveenphatate/Eluvio_DS_Challenge/README.md

 - This recommends 20 similar articles from all the articles in the database.
 Reranked using up_votes such that most upvotes shown first.
 #### 30 Day Recommendation
 - This recommends 5 similar articles from the last 30 days based on upvotes.
 Reranked using up_votes such that most upvotes shown first.
+## Evaluation
+Since there is no ground truth data like user interaction, impressions, likes and dislikes, there is no easy way to generate ground truth and evaluate the model.
+Hence, it is treated as an unsupervised learning problem.
+If there was ground truth data we could compare the generated recommendations/ranking and calculate the quality of my approach using metrics like NDCG(Normalized Discounted Cummalative Gain) and/or MAP(Mean Average Precision).